sidshrivastav/blog-assignment/README.md

 > ℹ️ The app will be available at: [http://localhost:8000/docs](http://localhost:8000/docs)
 > ℹ️ The app logs will be available at: [http://localhost:8000/docs](http://localhost:8000/log-dashboard)
+> ℹ️ The app promethus metrics will be available at: [http://localhost:9090](http://localhost:9090)

 ---

 ## 🧪 Run Tests (Locally)